torquebox/torquebox.org/community/datasheet.md

 layout: default
 ---

 TorqueBox takes the power of JBoss AS and mixes it with the beauty of the Ruby language, using JRuby.
-Not only does it provide a substrate for running your web applications, it exposes advanced enterprise functionality, such as messaging, scheduled jobs, services, resource injection, along with cross-cutting capabilities such as clustering and high-availability.
+Not only does it provide a simple but powerful substrate for running your web applications, it gives Ruby developers easy access to advanced enterprise functionality such as messaging, scheduled jobs, service daemons, and resource injection, not to mention cross-cutting capabilities such as clustering and high-availability.

-TorqueBox aims to be a comfortable environment for the pure Rubyist, while allowing Java-speaking polyglots to harness existing legacy code.
+TorqueBox aims to be a comfortable environment for the pure Rubyist, while allowing Java-speaking polyglots to encapsulate existing legacy code.

 TorqueBox supports all popular Ruby web frameworks:

 * Ruby on Rails (versions 2 and 3)
 * Sinatra
-* Rack
+* Any and all Rack-based frameworks

-TorqueBox integrates many popular JBoss and third-party projects, exposing them through the simplicity of Ruby:
+TorqueBox integrates many popular JBoss and third-party projects, exposing them through simple Ruby libraries:

 * JBoss AS
 * JBoss HornetQ message broker